What Is Rick Simpson Oil?

 How It Works

-RSO is similar to a highly purified form of hashish, where a plant’s resin and trichomes are separated from the plant itself to create a cannabinoid-concentrated product.
+RSO is similar to a highly purified hashish, where a plant’s resin and trichomes are separated from the plant itself to create a cannabinoid-concentrated product.
 The theory is that the potent mix of highly concentrated cannabinoids and terpenes can help treat conditions like cancer by effectively “soaking” the body’s cells with cannabinoids, meaning that the oil can help fight cancerous cells throughout the body.

 There are significant differences between Rick Simpson Oil and regular cannabis oil.